NITCbase/nitcbase.github.io/docs/Roadmap/Stage05.md

 ```

 Run the following commands **in your NITCbase** and ensure that you get the corresponding output.

+> Since we have the constant [MAX_OPEN](/docs/constants) = 12 in our design, we will not be able to open more than 10 relations (+ the catalog relations).
+So, the 11-th relation opened should return a cache full error.

 ```sql
 open table x;    # Error: Relation does not exist